Project Background: Energy Poverty at the Roof of the World

 3. Heating Subsystem — Air Source Heat Pump

-The solar-powered heating system integrates an air source heat pump rather than electric resistance heating — a thermodynamically efficient choice that delivers 3–4 kWh of heat per 1 kWh of electricity consumed (COP 3–4), dramatically reducing the electrical load needed to maintain indoor temperatures above 18°C when outside air is −15°C.
+The system an air source heat pump rather than electric resistance heating — a thermodynamically efficient choice that delivers 3–4 kWh of heat per 1 kWh of electricity consumed (COP 3–4), dramatically reducing the electrical load needed to maintain indoor temperatures above 18°C when outside air is −15°C.

 The Core Technical Challenge: Multi-Inverter Off-Grid Synchronization

-This is where the Tibet project delivered engineering insights beyond the average off-grid solar battery system deployment.
+This is where the Tibet project delivered engineering insights beyond the average system deployment.

 Problem 1: Power Imbalance Between Parallel Inverters